Posted March 2025

 -

-The largest over the year decreases were in transportation, warehousing, and utilities (140 jobs), wholesale trade (50 jobs), education and health services (50 jobs), and leisure and hospitality (50 jobs).
+The largest year over year decreases were in education and health services (down 150 jobs) and retail trade (down 50 jobs).

 Nonfarm employment estimates, not seasonally adjusted, Lewis County